Courses and areas of study

 Music ensembles.
 No more than 8 credits from music ensembles may apply toward the Bachelor of Arts degree.

 Internships.
-No more than 9 credits from internships may apply toward a Bachelor of Arts degree.
+No more than 12 credits from internships may apply toward a Bachelor of Arts degree.
 Augustana-sponsored J-term internships may be taken for 1-4 credits.

 Sequenced Courses.
 Many courses at Augustana are not sequenced, meaning that a student may take them at any point in their academic career in no particular order.
 However, in some departments courses are required to be taken in a particular order or sequence.
 While this is not an exhaustive list, here are some examples of courses that must be taken in sequence:

 - CHEM-131 & 132

 - FYI-101 & 102 (if a student fails a FYI course or enters Augustana for the first time during spring semester an exception may be made.)

 - All language-based courses that fulfill the second-language requirement.
 Students may not receive credit for an upper-level course (i.e. 201, 301) and then take a lower level sequence course after successful completion.
 See the World Languages and Literature department for all policies and procedures on placement exams and consequences for withholding prior language experience from the college.

 NOTE!
 Required prerequisites and placement exams may impact sequencing requirements.